tc39/proposal-shadowrealm/README.md

 You can view the spec rendered as [HTML](https://rawgit.com/tc39/proposal-realms/master/index.html).

-### Shim/Polyfill

-A shim implementation of the Realm API can be found at [https://github.com/Agoric/realms-shim](https://github.com/Agoric/realms-shim), notice that this library is now deprecated.

 # Realms

 ## History

-* worked on this during ES2015 time frame, so never went through stages process
+* we worked on this during ES2015 time frame, so never went through stages process ([ES6 Realm Objects proto-spec.pdf](https://github.com/tc39/proposal-realms/files/717415/ES6.Realm.Objects.proto-spec.pdf))
 * got punted to later (rightly so!)
 * goal of this proposal: resume work on this, reassert committee interest via advancing to stage 2
 * original idea from @dherman: [What are Realms?](https://gist.github.com/dherman/7568885)